How To Plant a Rose Bush for Beginners

-There needs to be ample airflow around your plants to help prevent fungal diseases such as black spots and powdery mildew from forming.
-It is a good rule of thumb to plant roses at least three feet from other plants to avoid competition for soil nutrients.
-Now, let's get those roses in the ground.
+There must be ample airflow around your plants to help prevent fungal diseases such as black spots and powdery mildew.
+It is a good rule to plant roses at least three feet from other plants to avoid competition for soil nutrients.

 Prepare the Soil

 Dig a hole that is slightly wider but equally in-depth to the rose's root ball.
-Mix a handful of bone meal or superphosphate into the soil you removed and save it for refilling the hole once the rose is planted.
-This will help the rose bush acclimate to its new home.
+Mix a handful of bone meal or superphosphate into the soil you removed and save it for refilling the hole once planting the rose.
+This mixture will help the rose bush acclimate to its new home.
 Don't feed it with anything else at planting time.
 You want the roots to take hold before the top starts sending out a lot of new growth.
-You can also mix in some compost or other organic matter with the soil if it is poor in quality.
+You can also mix some compost or other organic matter with the soil if it is poor in quality.

 Prepare the Rose

 First, it's important to protect your hands and arms with a pair of gardening gloves.
-If your rose came in a container, gently remove it from the pot: grip the plant by the base, invert the pot, and gently pull the plant out of the pot.
-You may need to wiggle the plant a bit to loosen some of the roots from the bottom of the pot.
+If your rose came in a container, gently remove it from the pot, grip the plant by the base, invert the container, and gently pull it out.
+You may need to wiggle the plant a bit to loosen some roots from the pot's bottom.

 If your rose is bare-root, unpackage the roots and inspect them.
 Clip away any roots that are broken or soft with rot.
 Soak the roots for about 12 hours before planting to ensure they don't dry out.

 Plant the Rose

-For container-grown roses, place the root ball in the hole, making sure the graft union is slightly below the soil line.
-When the plant settles, the graft union should be fully buried, about one inch underground.
+Place the root ball in the hole for container-grown roses, ensuring the graft union is slightly below the soil line.
+When the plant settles, make sure to bury the graft union about one inch underground fully.
 Gently separate the root ball in the planting hole, and fill it with soil.
-Water the soil when the hole is just about filled to help settle it.
-Continue filling the hole and gently pat the soil down over the root zone to slightly compact it.
+When filled, water the soil to help it settle.
+Continue filling the hole and gently pat the soil down over the root zone to compact it slightly.